siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 **Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell**

+## Why Should I Optimize my images?

+### Security

+Running the container as root can potentially leave open security vulnerabilities which can be curtailed by running the container as a regular user.
+We will see how to do this in the example below.

+Additionally, smaller base images such as the alpine image below have a smaller attack surface in terms of vulnerable software (more software / packages = more potential vulnerabilities) and thus, regularly perform magnitudes better (have many times less vulnerabilities) in container security scans than base images of more traditional operating systems such as Ubuntu.

+### Size

+By minimizing the size of images, we can prevent wasting resources for large base images and prevent using a ton of storage for all of our container images.
+Moreover, we can take better advantage of cache for our running containers.

 ## Node.js Hello World Server

 Here is the [node-web-app Dockerfile](https://github.com/siler23/MultiArchDockerICP/blob/master/node-web-app/Dockerfile) where we can see comments for how to write a best practice Node.js Dockerfile.
 The simple code we're dockerizing for the web app comes from this [Node.js guide](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/)